Collaborative Projects

 Collaborative Project #1: New Tools to Address Chronic Disease

-phase II trials in Europe for management of a variety of fibrotic conditions.
-Interim blinded analysis of NLY01, a GLP1R agonist for treatment of Parkinson’s disease produced by Neuraly, another subsidiary of D&D, has demonstrated promising results.
+D&D (Gaithersburg, MD) develops therapeutics that promote healthy aging.
+A subsidiary, Precision Molecular (PMI), is a Johns Hopkins start-up that develops imaging and theranostic agents, the former of which are used to characterize patients with neurodegenerative disorders.
+D&D is the holding company for Theraly Fibrosis, which produced TLY01, which is soon to begin clinical trials for management of a variety of fibrotic conditions.
+Recent analysis of a phase 2 trial of NLY01, a GLP1R agonist for treatment of Parkinson’s disease produced by Neuraly, another subsidiary of D&D, has demonstrated promising results in young patients.
 As the population ages here and abroad, the technologies developed with CP1 gain in importance.
 A key aspect of the work products developed at D&D is that they focus on aspects of neurodegenerative and other chronic diseases in their earliest possible stages, such that actual disease-modifying agents can be actualized.
 Within CP1, the NCBIB will provide new imaging agents, discovered within the NCBIB, which will be used to select patients for these therapies, and enable therapeutic monitoring.
 The agents discovered will be tailored to the needs of D&D as well as to the broader community of interest in cancer, immunity and inflammation.

-concentration, headache, sensory disturbances, depression and psychosis that persist long after infection and may occur in younger individuals even after mild disease.
+Dr. Nath leads a program at NINDS with three foci: neuropathogenesis of HIV infection, the role of endogenous retroviruses in neurological diseases and undiagnosed neuroimmune and neuroinfectious diseases.
+He has more recently become a thought leader regarding neurological aspects of infection with COVID, with a large cohort of individuals suffering from protracted post-infectious neurological symptoms [long-haul or post-acute sequelae of COVID (PASC)].
+Those individuals suffer symptoms including impaired concentration, headache, sensory disturbances, depression and psychosis that persist long after infection and may occur in younger individuals even after mild disease.
 The etiology and prognosis are unclear as are predisposing factors.
 Because tens of millions of individuals have been infected with COVID, if even a small percentage develop PASC a significant public health problem may emerge.
 There will also be substantial economic impact since those affected are often part of the workforce and have been heretofore vigorously active.
 There is an ongoing debate about the extent to which the virus has direct access to the CNS.
 However, evidence is pointing toward immune activation and CNS inflammation as the drivers of acute neuro-COVID.
-Because of the variety of symptoms of Long COVID and co-morbidities in affected individuals, mechanistic understanding and potential treatments remain elusive.
-Because patients with Long COVID are still alive, neuropathologic tissue is nonexistent.
+Because of the variety of symptoms of Long Covid and co-morbidities in affected individuals, mechanistic understanding and potential treatments remain elusive.
+Because patients with Long Covid are still alive, neuropathologic tissue is nonexistent.

 Collaborative Project #4: Quantitative PET Imaging of Hepatocellular Carcinoma (HCC)